Joseph Pulitzer

-In the 1890s the fierce competition between his World and William Randolph Hearst's New York Journal caused both to develop the techniques of yellow journalism, which won over readers with sensationalism, sex, crime and graphic horrors.
-The wide appeal reached a million copies a day and opened the way to mass-circulation newspapers that depended on advertising revenue (rather than cover price or political party subsidies) and appealed to readers with multiple forms of news, gossip, entertainment and advertising.
+In the 1890s, the fierce competition between his World and William Randolph Hearst's New York Journal led both to develop the techniques of yellow journalism, which won over readers with sensationalism, sex, crime, and graphic horrors.
+Circulation reached a million copies a day and the journalism opened the way to mass-circulation newspapers that depended on advertising revenue, rather than on cover price or on political-party subsidies.
+Such newspapers attracted readers by using multiple forms of news, gossip, entertainment, and advertising.

-Pulitzer's name is best known for the Pulitzer Prizes established in 1917 as a result of his endowment to Columbia University.
-The prizes are given annually to recognize and reward excellence in American journalism, photography, literature, history, poetry, music, and drama.
-Pulitzer founded the Columbia School of Journalism by his philanthropic bequest; it opened in 1912.
+Pulitzer's name is best known for the Pulitzer Prizes established in 1917 as a result of the specified endowment in his will to Columbia University.
+The university awards prizes annually to recognize and reward excellence in American journalism, photography, literature, history, poetry, music, and drama.
+Pulitzer also funded the Columbia School of Journalism with his philanthropic bequest; it opened in 1912.